Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Results

-Table \ref{tab:exp1} shows the result of Experiment 1.
-We can see that the larger models (OLMO 7B, LLAMA 8B and GEMMA 9B) perform clearly better than the smaller variants.
-However, since the differences between these three are quite small and depend on a particular task, we have decided to use OLMO due to its open and transparent features \citep{groeneveld-etal-2024-olmo}, as opposed to the commercial models.
+\textbf{Experiment 1: }Table \ref{tab:exp1} shows the result of the LLM selection.
+We can see that there is no one model that dominates across the board.
+Instead, in each task a different LLM achieves the best score and the differences between them are quite limited.
+Therefore, we have decided to use OLMO due to its open and transparent features \citep{groeneveld-etal-2024-olmo}, as opposed to the commercial models.

-Table \ref{tab:exp2} includes the result for Experiment 2, showing the BODEGA score achieved with the TREPAT method using various prompt types.
-Interestingly, the style transfer commands help achieve the best performance by generating reformulations in either informal (for tasks with short text: sentences with propaganda and fact-checking claims) or formal (for tasks with longer text: rumour threads and hyperpartisan articles) style.
-Other approaches, including the default one (REPHRASE), those encouraging more conservative or extensive changes (PARAPHRASE and CHANGE) and the simplification approach (SIMPLIFY) also perform well, but not quite as the style transfer.
-Therefore, for the final evaluation we choose the FORMAL (for RD and HN) and INFORMAL (for PR and FC) prompts.
+\textbf{Experiment 2:} Table \ref{tab:exp2} includes the results, with the upper half showing the BODEGA score achieved with the TREPAT method using various prompt types.
+Interestingly, the best performance is achieved by prompts that perform style transfer towards a style that differs from the original text: INFORMAL rephrasing for text from journalistic (PR, HN) or encyclopaedic (FC) sources, and FORMAL for the task with social media messages (RD).
+Other approaches also perform well, but not quite as the style transfer.